benmcnulty/good-vibes/docs/ROADMAP.md

 - Keep CSS modular using variables and consistent class names.
 - Provide visible focus states for keyboard navigation.
 - Design responsive layouts concurrently with desktop styles.
+- Use placeholder content and accessible loading/error states when preparing for dynamic data.
+- Consider separating section-specific styles into dedicated CSS files as modules expand.